Kmeakin/walrus-report/src/30-implementation.md

 bytes, and then store a pointer to the global variable in the `bytes` field.
 When converting to machine-code, LLVM will place these global arrays in a section of the executable for global, readonly data (such as the `.rodata` section in ELF executables).
-As a further optimiastion, we *deduplicate* string
+As a further optimization, we *deduplicate* string
-literals: during codegen we maintain a `HashMap<String, PointerValue>`{.rust} mapping each string literal contents to a global pointer.
+literals: during LLVM IR generation we maintain a `HashMap<String, PointerValue>`{.rust} mapping each string literal contents to a global pointer.
 Thus the following program:

 ```rust
 fn main() {